Relative Perturbation Theory for Quadratic Hermitian Eigenvalue Problem: Introduction

-\textbf{Notations.} Through this paper we use $\|\cdot\|_2$, $\|\cdot\|_F$ and $\|\cdot\|_{\UI}$ to denote the spectral matrix norm, the Frobenius norm and any unitary invariant matrix norm, respectively, where there is no danger of confusion.
-If $A$ is a positive (semi-)definite Hermitian matrix, we will write $A\succ0$ ($A\succeq 0$), and similarly $A\prec0$ ($A\preceq0$) for a negative (semi-)definite Hermitian $A$.
-We use the standard \textsc{Matlab} notation $A(:,i)$ for the $i$-th column of the matrix $A$.
-Also, by $F_m$ and $G_m$ respectively we will denote the $m\times m$ matrices of the forms
+\textbf{Notation.} Throughout this paper, we use $\|\cdot\|_2$, $\|\cdot\|_F$ and $\|\cdot\|_{\UI}$ to denote the spectral matrix norm, the Frobenius norm and any unitarily invariant matrix norm, respectively.
+We use $\kappa_2(\cdot)$ to denote the spectral condition number. $I_n$ is the identity matrix of size $n$, and sometimes the subscript is omitted when the size is clear from the context.
+If $A$ is a Hermitian positive (semi-)definite matrix, we will write $A\succ0$ ($A\succeq 0$), and similarly $A\prec0$ ($A\preceq0$) for a Hermitian negative (semi-)definite $A$. $A^+$ is the Moore-Penrose pseudo-inverse of $A$.
+We use the standard MATLAB\textsuperscript{\textregistered} notation $A(:,i)$ for the $i$-th column of the matrix $A$.
+Also, we denote by $F_m$ and $G_m$, respectively, the $m\times m$ matrices given by